filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

  - Enable future optimizations in the network’s execution layer.

 **Proposal Details**: We introduce a per-sector fee, whose value is proportional to a fixed fraction of the circulating supply value at that moment and to the sector duration.
 To prevent this fee from becoming a significant upfront cost that could hinder onboarding, we propose daily payments instead of an upfront fee.
 Moreover, as a safety measure for the highly-optimistically network growth scenarios, we propose capping the daily payment at a fixed percentage of the 24h expected per-sector block reward.
-More in details: at provecommit time we compute the value
+More in details: at provecommit time we compute the values

-				 `dailyFee= k * CS(t)`
+				 dailyFee= k * CS(t)

-Where `k= 7.4 E-15` is a system constant and `t` is the sector activation epoch.
+where `k = 7.4 E-15` is a system constant and `t` is the sector activation epoch.
 Then, the value

-			`dailyPayment = min (dailyFee,  m * 24hBR)`
+			dailyPayment = min (dailyFee,  m * 24hBR)
 is paid daily for each new sector onboarded after this FIP is deployed (`m= 0.5` is another system constant).

 Note that the daily payment is due everyday until sector expiration.
 In particular:
-Even if a sector becomes faulty for the day, the payment is due.
+- Even if a sector becomes faulty for the day, the payment is due.
 In other words, the dailyPayment is paid at windowPoSt time for all sectors in one the following state: active, faulty, recovered;
-The total fee per sector over its full sector lifetime is: sectorFee = dailyPayment sectorDurationInDays.
-If a sector is terminated, the remaining of sectorFee gets computed and paid at termination (can be paid together with termination fee);
+- The total fee per sector over its full sector lifetime is: `sectorFee = dailyPayment sectorDurationInDays`.
+If a sector is terminated, the remaining of `sectorFee` gets computed and paid at termination (paid together with termination fee);
-If a sector is extended, the dailyPayment is not changed and the sector will keep paying the same value for the extended lifetime.
+- If a sector is extended, the dailyPayment is not changed and the sector will keep paying the same value for the extended lifetime.
+- TODO: sector updates ?

 ### Gas-limited constraints